Welding Preheat Time Reduced in Lambeau Field Structural Steel Project

 “It’s been very important to have an even heating system,” says Wirkuty.
 “That way our welds, if you’re welding on the plate and trying to heat the column at the same time, with a weed burner or torch it seems like it’s very hard to keep that heat consistent.
 With this heat induction unit, that heat flows right through the plate evenly and it heats the column evenly.”

 In addition to uniform heating throughout, induction heating also creates its heat without an exposed heating element, making it considerably safer than using a propane torch.
 There is no open flame to burn anyone or catch anything on fire, and the coils remain cool to the touch even during the heating process.
 It also reduces the need to handle potentially volatile heating gases, which improves overall safety and helps lower that consumable cost.

-“It will be a lot easier because you don’t have to switch out the fuel so often,” says Wirkuty, “and storing them you have to set up your own site and cages with the right signage and everything else.
-This (system), you can just roll in.
+“It will be a lot easier because you don’t have to switch out the fuel so often,” says Wirkuty.
+“And storing them you have to set up your own site and cages with the right signage and everything else.
+This system, you can just roll in.
 You don’t have to worry about any of that.”

 “Being electric, just hooking it up into the building, you don’t have to run a giant generator,” says Wirkuty.
 “You can just hook it up and go.”

-Induction heating allows welders to bring the part to temperature in less than half the time of heating with a torch, and eliminates the need to stop welding to re-heat the part — reducing total welding cycle times.
+Induction heating allows welders to bring the part to temperature in less than half the time of heating with a torch and eliminates the need to stop welding to reheat the part — reducing total welding cycle times.
 When factoring in all of the benefits, Wirkuty knows it’s a viable and much more efficient technology for this application that will help lower total weld cycle costs.